James Stagg

-Group Captain James Martin Stagg, CB, OBE, FRSE (30 June 1900 – 23 June 1975) was a Met Office meteorologist attached to the Royal Air Force during the Second World War who notably persuaded General Dwight D. Eisenhower to change the date of the Allied invasion of Europe from 5 to 6 June 1944.
+Group Captain James Martin Stagg, CB, OBE, FRSE (30 June 1900 – 23 June 1975) was a British Met Office meteorologist attached to the Royal Air Force during the Second World War who notably persuaded General Dwight D. Eisenhower to change the date of the Allied invasion of Europe from 5 to 6 June 1944.

 Early life

-Stagg was born in Musselburgh, East Lothian to Alexander C. Stagg and his wife, Helen (Ellen).
+Stagg was born on 30 June 1900 in Musselburgh, East Lothian, Scotland, to Alexander C. Stagg and his wife, Helen (Ellen).
 He was educated at Dalkeith High School in Dalkeith until the age of 15.
-As Dalkeith High did not provide further education he completed his schooling at Broughton Junior Student Centre in Edinburgh.
+As Dalkeith High did not provide further education, he completed his schooling at Broughton Junior Student Centre in Edinburgh.

-In 1921 Stagg graduated with a Master of Arts from the University of Edinburgh and took a post as Science Master at George Heriot's School in Edinburgh.
+In 1921, Stagg graduated with an undergraduate Master of Arts (MA Hons) from the University of Edinburgh.
+He then became a teacher and worked as science master at George Heriot's School in Edinburgh.
+On 7 April 1923, he was commissioned as a second lieutenant in the Officers' Training Corps (OTC), to serve with the George Heriot's School contingent of the junior division of the OTC (the equivalent of what is now the Combined Cadet Force).

 Meteorological career

 In 1924 Stagg became an assistant in the British Meteorological Office and he was appointed superintendent of Kew Observatory in 1939.
 In the winter of 1932/33 he led the British Polar Expedition of Arctic Canada.
-In 1936 he received a DSc from the University of Edinburgh with a thesis on terrestrial magnetism.
+In 1936, he received a Doctor of Science (DSc) degree from the University of Edinburgh for a collection of papers on terrestrial magnetism.
+In the 1937 Coronation Honours, he was appointed Officer of the Order of the British Empire (OBE) for his work as a senior technical officer with the Air Ministry's Meteorological Office.

 Stagg was appointed the Chief Meteorological Officer, SHAEF for Operation Overlord.
-In 1943 he had been commissioned a Group Captain in the Royal Air Force Volunteer Reserve to lend him the necessary authority in a military milieu unused to outsiders.
+On 6 November 1943, he was granted an emergency commission with the rank of group captain in the Royal Air Force Volunteer Reserve; this leant him the necessary authority in a military milieu unused to outsiders.

 Stagg worked with three forecasting teams from the Royal Navy, Met Office and the USAAF.
 The detail of the D-Day forecasts is in the accounts published by participants, including Stagg himself.